AaronWard/covidify/README.md

-#### Additional information and thanks
+## Additional information and thanks
 - All code written by me (Aaron Ward  - https://www.linkedin.com/in/aaronjward/)
-- A special thank you to the [JHU CSSE](https://systems.jhu.edu/) team for maintaining this database
+- A special thank you to the [JHU CSSE](https://systems.jhu.edu/) team for maintaining the data